-Basically there is the main pyramid in the center, and two smaller pyramids on each side.
+Basically, there is the main pyramid in the centre, and two smaller pyramids on each side.
 One is inverted.

-Positions 7-8 are your strengths.
-The light you have which can be bought to the forefront.
-What carries you and should not be hidden or unacknowledged.
+Positions 7 & 8 are the reader's strengths.
+This is the light they have, which can be bought to the forefront.
+What carries the person should not be hidden or unacknowledged.

-Position 9 represents what you should be giving to yourself or creating within.
+Position 9 represents what should be given to oneself or created within.

-Position 12 represents what you should be offering externally, or what you can bring to your world or others who inhabit that world.
+Position 12 represents what the reader should be offering externally, or what they can bring to their world or to others who inhabit that world.

 Your Self-Actualization Pyramids Reading